theNomadicEnby/product-landing-page-freecodecamp/README.md

 ## Objective

-- [x] Build an app that is functionally similar to <https://product-landing-page.freecodecamp.rocks>. **Do not copy this demo project.**
+- [x] Build an app that is functionally similar to <https://product-landing-page.freecodecamp.rocks>.

 ## User stories
 - [x] Your product landing page should have a `header` element with a corresponding `id="header"`